bonfire-networks/bonfire-app/docs/DEPLOY.md

 - `rollback_all` rolls back all migrations back to zero (caution: this means loosing all data)

 For example:
-`iex> Bonfire.Repo.ReleaseTasks.migrate` to create your database if it doesn't already exist.
+`iex> EctoSparkles.ReleaseTasks.migrate` to create your database if it doesn't already exist.

 #### Option A2 - Building your own Docker image